pangolindex/scripts/src/multisig/README.md

 called upon and modified.

 ### `tokenApprove.js`
-Approves a token for use from a multisig.
+Approves tokens for use from a multisig.
 This can only be done by members of the multisig.
 All configuration is done internal to the script.
 If the approval amount is not modified, a default approval of infinite will be performed.

 ### `tokenTransfer.js`